Halium/docs/Porting.md

 ## Building

-### Initalize
+### Initialize

-First we need to Initialize the environment using the envsetup.sh tool:
+First we need to initialize the environment using the envsetup.sh tool:

 ```
-. build/envsetup.sh
+source build/envsetup.sh
 ```

 This will give you an output that looks like this: